brunopulis/gynter.github.io/README.markdown

 Bootstrap, jQuery and Font Awesome.
 It also contains the content of my homepage <http://kyber.kits.ee>.

+It is based on a work "Simplex" created by Thomas Park
+<hello@thomaspark.co> and "Bootstrap 3 Affix Sidebar" created by Carol
+Skelly at Bootply.com.

 The Jekyll configuration is defined and documented in `_config.yml`.
 Some parts of the web like navigation menu (`_includes/navbar.html`) are hardcoded into the template.